Punta San Juan Program

 OCEANARIUM PARTNERSHIP

 Punta San Juan Program operates thanks to the support of zoological societies from around the globe that want to contribute to conservation in the wild.
 Since 2000, the sponsorship from zoos and aquariums are the driving force behind the conservation efforts at Punta San Juan Program.
-Partner institutions participate in planning and support the core operations of Punta San Juan Research Station.
+Partner institutions participate in planning and supporting the core operations of Punta San Juan Research Station.
 Their funding covers the annual budget and employs the PSJ Program staff, a qualified team of Peruvians who are committed to conservation of the wildlife at this amazing protected area.

 HOW CAN I SUPPORT THE PUNTA SAN JUAN PROGRAM?